 In the workplace, there are some things that can be put in place to help protect the employees and the company.
 By doing everything you can to help prevent an injury the better.
 Guidelines that are set into place should be followed by all employees while working.

 1. Wear Personal Protective Equipment

 If part of the job for employees is lifting boxes and other items, heavy or not, the workplace should provide the equipment needed to keep them safe.
 Although, there has been proof that back braces and belts don’t provide as much protection as once thought.
-The employee should take it upon themselves to stretch before starting and using reasonable judgment when on the job.
+The employee may take it upon themselves to stretch before starting and using reasonable judgment when on the job.
 Use equipment for lifting or ask for assistance when needed.

 2. Eliminate Unnecessary Lifting

-To avoid back injuries on the job, it is recommended that you eliminate as much lifting as you can.
-The company should make equipment available so the lifting is minimized.
+To avoid back injuries on the job, it is recommended that you eliminate as much manual lifting as you can.
+The company should make lifting equipment available so the lifting is minimized.
 Dollies, forklifts, and other similar equipment can be beneficial to protect the employees.
 Protecting you as the employee, from back injuries in any way possible.